 NCT01861899 is a manufacturer-sponsored observational study of SI-LOK® sacroiliac joint fixation.
 Actual enrollment was 46 participants.
-As of May 2023, no study results have been posted on ClinicalTrials.gov.
+This study was completed in April 2019.
+As of April 2024, no study results have been posted on ClinicalTrials.gov.

 NCT02270203 is a manufacturer-sponsored extended follow-up study from two ongoing multicenter prospective US clinical trials (INSITE and SIFI).
 103 participants are enrolled, all of whom have already undergone SI joint fusion with iFuse Implant System.
 The study is listed as completed July 2019.
-No results have been posted.
+As of April 2024, no results have been posted.

 NCT02074761 is a prospective, non-randomized post market study designed to evaluate fusion and pain reduction following the use of the SImmetry System.
 This study will be conducted at up to 40 sites and 250 total subjects will be enrolled and followed through 24 months.
 Estimated study completion date is November 2020.
-As of May 2023, study status is listed as unknown on ClinicalTrials.gov.
+As of May 2023, results had been submitted to ClinicalTrials.gov but are not yet publicly available.